logicspark/csv-import-validation/README.md

 }
 ```

 For more details, please see our [demo](https://github.com/logicspark/csv-import-validation/tree/main/demo) folder.
 There are demos for both JavaScript and TypeScript.
-In the [example-files](https://github.com/logicspark/csv-import-validation/tree/main/example-files) folder, we provide a csv file with and without header for your ease of use.
+In the [example-files](https://github.com/logicspark/csv-import-validation/tree/main/example-files) folder, we provide csv files with and without header for your ease of use.

 <p align="right">(<a href="#readme-top">back to top</a>)